Dewalt-arch/pimpmykali/README.md

  - additional checks will be added in the future

 # Revision 1.0.3 - Metasploit 6 to Metasploit 5 Downgrade Option / Apt Upgrade returns!
-  - Menu option D has been added to preform the downgrade
+  - Menu option D has been added to perform the downgrade
     - will not be called by any other function
     - only menu option D will execute the downgrade
     - metasploit will complain about 2 versions of reline being installed but do not believe it is an issue